 - Load: Process of importing the transformed data into the desired database

-Features of Snowflake data warehouse:
+Features of Snowflake Data Warehouse

 Secure sharing and collaboration of data

-It enables you to share a huge amount of structured and semi-structured data, which can result in reducing or eliminating the burden and cost of static data sharing methods.
+It enables you to share a huge amount of structured and semi-structured data, which can result in reducing or eliminating the burden and cost of static data-sharing methods.
 It provides seamless data management by removing the need for data movement for specific cases like monetization purposes or for your partners.

 Snowflake offers a modern data warehouse architecture that allows you to scale up and down the computing power as per the requirement.
 It enables you to perform data reconciliation and management while accessing the same copy of data.
-Additional cost-benefit is the per-second pricing model which allows you to only pay for the resources used.
+An additional cost-benefit is the per-second pricing model which allows you to only pay for the resources used.